 Do take some care with private rentals though – always check the reviews of a place first and only book through trusted sites.

 Stay in hostels

-Granted, you'll have to forgo some luxury – but hostels are a great option for your holiday and (for the most part) they're clean and safe and, like couch surfing, are a great way to meet other holiday-goers.
+Granted, you'll have to forgo some luxury, but hostels are a great option for your holiday and (for the most part) they're clean and safe.
+Plus, like couch surfing, they're a great way to meet other holiday-goers.

 If you're put off by the idea of sharing a bunk room with strangers, it's worth looking into getting a private room in a hostel – they're usually still much cheaper than hotel rooms.

-Top tip: Search for the best prices on the comparison sites above and then check the price with the hostel direct – sometimes it can work out cheaper, or they can offer you a discount as they won't have to pay commission to the comparison site.
+We recommend searching for the best prices on these comparison sites and then checking the price with the hostel direct – sometimes it can work out cheaper, or they can offer you a discount as they won't have to pay commission to the comparison site.

 Travel with friends for group-booking discounts

-No holiday of a lifetime would be complete without your bezzies to share it with you.
-So be sure to pack them; they can probably bring the cost down too.
+No holiday of a lifetime would be complete without your best friends to share it with you – and travelling with them as a group can bring the cost down too.